Web of Dreams: Plot summary

 A few weeks later, Leigh discovers that she's pregnant.
-When she tells her mother, Jilliam screams at her that "nice girls don't go all the way!"
+When she tells her mother, Jillian screams at her that "nice girls don't go all the way!"
 Leigh realizes that Tony was right and Jillian had chosen her own daughter as a substitute to avoid having sex with Tony.
 Leigh flees Farthinggale with a few possessions, some money, and her portrait doll, Angel.
 Intending to live with her grandmother Jana in Texas, Leigh purchases a train ticket in Atlanta but misses her connection and is stranded.
 A young stranger named Luke Casteel cheers her up.
 He asks about Angel and she admits that it's modeled after her.
 Luke tells her that "Angel" is a better name for her than Leigh, and calls Leigh "Angel" from then on.

 Leigh confides in Luke about the circumstances of her pregnancy, and he drives her to a motel so that she can rest.
 When Leigh asks him to stay because she's afraid to be alone, he agrees.
 When she wakes up in the middle of the night, he tells her that he has fallen in love with her and wants to be her baby's father.
 She thinks she's dreaming, and when she later wakes up in Luke's arms, she asks him about it and he talks passionately about their future and she falls completely in love with him.
 Although they've only known each other for a day, they marry and return to Luke's West Virginia mountain home, where teenage marriage is more socially acceptable.
 After meeting Luke's parents, Annie and Toby, Leigh works hard around the shack and ignores the local residents' stares and rude remarks.
 Luke is deeply in love with Leigh and plans to build a house in town for their little family.
 Whenever Luke drinks alcohol, Leigh talks to him sternly, and he credits her with inspiring him to be a better person.

 The diary ends with Leigh experiencing labor pains while out for a walk with Luke on the mountain.
 Luke talks about their future, telling Leigh that she is the love of his life.
 As they walk back, Leigh stopped to stare at the stars, telling Luke that when she went to sleep that night, she wanted to feel like she was going to sleep in heaven.
 Leigh dies in childbirth later that night.
 Her death is the apparent reason Luke becomes the cruel man depicted in Heaven.